Advocating For Change

 MOCADSV Capitol Advocacy Days

-Advocates from MOCADSV member programs meet annually with legislators, virtually or in the Capitol, each week in February to put into practice the refrain of MOCADSV’s legislative advocacy: “We change laws.
+Advocates from MOCADSV member agencies have the opportunity to meet annually with legislators during each week in February to put into practice MOCADSV’s legislative advocacy motto: “We change laws.
 We change lives.”
 During MOCADSV’s Capitol Advocacy Days, meetings occur between advocates, survivors, and members from every MOCADSV membership region with Missouri’s 34 state Senators and 163 state Representatives.
 If you are interested in participating in MOCADSV’s Capitol Advocacy Days, contact us at mocadsv@mocadsv.org.

 National advocacy